 Should a human subjects review be necessary, the researcher must obtain the review from the institutional review board of his or her home campus.
 Projects may be provisionally accepted when the human subjects review is in process.

-Applications for the Small Research Grants program must be submitted electronically as either a Word document or in PDF form.
-Submissions for 2018 will be accepted beginning on March 1, 2018, and no later than May 1, 2018.
-Awardees will receive notification by mid-May.
+Applications for the ACCU Universitate Small Research Grants program must be submitted electronically as either a Word document or in PDF form.
+Submissions will be accepted beginning on April 19, 2021, and no later than June 1, 2021.
+Awardees will receive notification by mid-April.
 Applicants should feel free to contact ACCU to help shape the project or ask about expenses not listed above.
-Proposals will be reviewed by a 3- to 5-person panel.
-Final project summary reports are to be submitted to ACCU by no later than October 31, 2018.
+Final project summary reports are to be submitted to ACCU by no later than September 30, 2021.
 Those receiving grants agree that ACCU will have the first option to publish a brief report (typically 1-2 pages) of the project in its Update newsletter within 12 months.
 Alternately, a summary of the research will be available in the research section of the ACCU website.
-Researchers are also encouraged to submit their studies to the Journal of Catholic Higher Education for consideration.
+Researchers are also encouraged to submit their studies to the Journal of Catholic Higher Education and Uniservitate for consideration.
 Publication in other arenas should acknowledge ACCU support.

 Please address questions or comments to email@example.com or firstname.lastname@example.org.